Günter Guillaume: Death

-Guillaume died of heart attack and a stroke on 10 April 1995, in Petershagen/Eggersdorf, near Berlin.
+Guillaume died of a heart attack and a stroke on 10 April 1995 in Petershagen/Eggersdorf, near Berlin.
 Guillaume's first wife died on 20 March 2004.

 In culture

 The Brandt-Guillaume story is told in the play Democracy by Michael Frayn.
-It follows Brandt's political career as West Germany's first left-of-centre chancellor in 40 years, and his fall because of his assistant.
+It follows Brandt's political career as West Germany's first left-leaning chancellor in 40 years, and his fall because of his assistant.
 It portrays Guillaume as in conflict by spying on Brandt while growing to admire him.